Box Hill North

 Box Hill North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 31.9% of residents currently enrolled in formal education.
-This includes 8.8% enrolled in primary education, 8.6% in secondary education, and 7.8% pursuing tertiary education.
+Vocational pathways account for 21.6% of qualifications among those aged 15 years and above, with advanced diplomas at 11.1% and certificates at 10.5%.
+Educational participation is notably high in the area, with 31.9% of residents currently enrolled in formal education as of 2021.
+This includes 8.8% in primary education, 8.6% in secondary education, and 7.8% pursuing tertiary education.

 Frequently Asked Questions - Education